freenas/freenas-docs/userguide/install.rst

    .. figure:: images/esxi_ready_complete.png

-Additional disks can be added to a VM.
-Right-click the VM and click :guilabel:`Edit Settings`.
+To add more disks to a VM, right-click the VM and click :guilabel:`Edit Settings`.